LocalizedKorabli/LestaGameCenterL10n/README-EN.md

 ## Q&A

 ### Why is it in Russian again?
 Lesta Game Center itself updated the "lgc_res.dat" file.
-Reinstall the translation pack again.
+Download and install the latest translation pack.

 ### Some texts missing or not translated?
 After Lesta Game Center updates, it may take a while for us to sort out the new text and release the new translation, so please keep an eye on the release page.